 More usefully, they also support up to 16-bit images.
 Even though the iPhone’s camera can’t shoot at 16-bit–it’s limited to 10-bit–but being able to use 10-bit images is still an improvement over JPG’s 8-bit limit.
 It means that

 Another advantage is that HEIC images support lossless editing natively.
-Which means that you can apply some edits to the image without degrading the original image.
+This means that you can apply some edits to the image without degrading the original image.
 You might have seen this in action if you’ve used the iPhone’s Portrait mode–when you back those up, an original version without the narrow depth of field is saved alongside the edited version with that classy shallow depth of field.

-Another place you can see the advantages of HEIC is if you shoot with the iPhones Live Photos, which are made up of multiple photos and a sound file.
+Another place you can see the advantages of HEIC is if you shoot with the iPhone’s Live Photos, which are made up of multiple photos and a sound file.
 But those can be packaged in a single HEIC container.
 With JPGs, they have to be broken out into multiple individual files and a corresponding video (MOV) file for the sound.

 Things Worth Knowing

 Apple recognizes the compatibility shortcomings of HEIC and has built in a handy feature where HEICs are automatically converted to JPG when you use the phone’s own export tools.
 So if you add an image as an attachment to an email or message, or upload a photo to Instagram or Facebook, for example, it’s converted to JPG automatically (this applies for both “Just Send” and “Optimize and Send” options when attaching to an email).
 But this doesn’t cover all situations and may not work in all apps.
-It does also serve as a useful way to convert small numbers of HEIC files to JPG if you need to–just email them to yourself.
+It also serves as a useful way to convert small numbers of HEIC files to JPG if you need to–just email them to yourself.

 The format is generally referred to as HEIC on iPhones, but in some places in the iPhone’s user interface, you’ll also see it referred to as HEIF.
-And in some places elsewhere, you might also see mentions of HEVC (for High Efficiency Video Compression).
+And in some places elsewhere, you might also see mentions of HEVC (for High-Efficiency Video Compression).
 These aren’t strictly interchangeable, but they are all closely related to each other and refer to specific aspects of the technology.
 HEIF is the general name for the file format container.
 HEIC is a specific implementation of it.
 And HEVC is an efficient encoding type that can be used for still images and video.

 If you use the Dropbox app to back up your photos and videos, there’s a related setting there that is relevant here.
 If you go into the Camera Uploads section of the Dropbox app, you can set whether it backs up the original HEIC versions or whether it first converts the files to JPG and saves those.